-Some members are required to pay other Medicare premiums.
-As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for Texas Medicaid Health and Human Services Commission (Medicaid) as well as have both Medicare Part A and Medicare Part B. For most UHC Dual Complete TX-D003 (HMO-POS D-SNP) members, Texas Medicaid Health and Human Services Commission (Medicaid) pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
+In addition to paying the monthly plan premium, some members are required to pay other Medicare premiums.
+As explained in Section 2 above, in order to be eligible for our plan, you must maintain your eligibility for Texas Medicaid Health and Human Services Commission (Medicaid) as well as have both Medicare Part A and Medicare Part B. For most UHC Dual Complete TX-V007 (HMO-POS D-SNP) members, Texas Medicaid Health and Human Services Commission (Medicaid) pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.